 SEND Intervention TAs are employed at each school to meet the requirements of the SEND Code of Practice 2014.
-Their work is overseen by the SENDCo for each school.
+Their work is overseen by the SENDCo.

-Children with an Education Health and Care Plan or statement of SEND are supported on an individual basis by TAs employed by the school from the funding delegated by the LEA for this purpose.
+Children with an Education Health and Care Plan or statement of SEND are supported on an individual basis by both staff employed by the school and adapted resources provided from the funding delegated by the LEA for this purpose.